tableaunoir/tableaunoir/README.md

 * You can also use kind of predefined fridge magnets that you can move on the board, to make animation e.g. for illustrating sorting algorithms, etc.
 * You can also create customized "fridge magnets" for interactive courses.

+You can teach online by sharing the screen with Discord, Zoom, Teams, etc.

 ## Screenshots

 <img src="./img/screenshot.png" alt="screenshot" width="300"/> <img src="./img/screenshot2.png" alt="screenshot" width="150"/> <img src="./img/screenshot3.png" alt="screenshot" width="300"/>